falent/googleHomeAssistantExpressNodeJS/README.md

 <div id='id-optional-steps'/>

 ## 4 OPTIONAL STEPS
 In this section you will find optional steps if you wish to restart your Docker or rebuild everything.
-You can go directly to the next 5th step.
+You can go directly to the 5th step.

 <div id='id-restart-containers'/>